Firefox Tweak Guide

 Never check for updates: If this option is ticked, Firefox will not check for updates, nor will it install any updates in the background.
 This is not recommended as it means running the risk of having an outdated and hence insecure version of Firefox.

-Use a background service to install updates: If you have chosen to install the Mozilla Maintenance Service during installation of Firefox 12 or newer, and this box is ticked, then Firefox will automatically install any detected updates to itself silently in the background.
+Use a background service to install updates: If you enabled the Mozilla Maintenance Service during installation of Firefox, and this box is ticked, then Firefox will automatically install any detected updates to itself silently in the background.
 If you don't want this silent update functionality, untick this box.
 You can go even further by removing the Mozilla Maintenance Service altogether as noted further above.
-If the Mozilla Maintenance Service is not installed, this box won't be shown at all.
+If the Mozilla Maintenance Service is not installed, this option won't be shown at all.

 When a server requests my personal certificate: This setting determines how Firefox reacts to a request by a website to present a Certificate.
 Certificates are used to verify identity and/or provide authorization for secure transmissions.
 You can choose 'Select one automatically' to allow Firefox to determine the appropriate Certificate to present, but this can potentially compromise your privacy.
 Select the 'Ask me every time' so that you are prompted to manually select a Certificate, and if in doubt, do further research before accepting a certificate request on a particular site.